Session 4/15Page 4/5: The Secure Base and Exploration: Play and social contact with others

 - Why is exploration behaviour so important for child development?

-- Watch the video showing the “Secure Base” daycare mother.
+- Watch the video with the day care mother.
 Notice how she stays in the same place on the floor and thereby makes a secure base.
 The children start exploring because she does not move very much.
 Reflect on how you can provide a secure base in your activities with the children in your care.

 - Reflect on your daily work: After understanding the importance of attachment and exploration, are there any improvements you may want to make in your daily practices with the children?

-- If so, can you set up a plan – what will you do differently, when will you start, how can you know that you have the results we want?
-Can you use a camera for recording our practices before and after making a change?
+- If so, can you set up a plan – what will you do differently, when will you start, how will you evaluate the results?